 Body care: Make sure to have a thorough bath at least twice a day – morning and night.
 Warm water helps kill bacteria which are present on the skin, therefore, you may decide to bath with warm, not hot water.
 You may also use anti-bacterial soap or body wash.
 However, if the weather is warm, consider bathing more than twice a day if you can find the time to do that.

 Clothing: Make sure to always wear clean clothes and wear clothes in lighter materials in warmer or hotter weathers.

 Food: Avoid taking too much of spicy foods such as curry, hot peppers, onions, garlic, etc as these tend to make you sweat more.
 Moreover, drinks with caffeine and alcohol will cause you to sweat more.

 Personal care: Get a long-lasting deodorant and if your feet are the cause of this issue, you may get foot powder to tackle this.
 Deodorants do not prevent sweating but they are able to mask the smell of bacteria on your skin.
 You can also get antiperspirants.
 They contain aluminium chloride which is a chemical that reduces sweating.
 Antiperspirants usually contain deodorants.

 Shave: Make sure to shave your underarm regularly.
 This helps prevent the accumulation of bacteria.
 Shaving your underarm will also reduce sweat and odour.

-Jumia Market offers a range of antiperspirants, body sprays, fragrances and many more for women at affordable rates.
+Jumia offers a range of antiperspirants, body sprays, fragrances and many more for women at affordable rates.
 Get all your personal care products here without stress.
 Shop now and pay cash on delivery.